Code-Institute-Submissions/LordButley-PartyUp_DecResub/README.md

 # UX

-The project has been completed using the core UX principles to ensure an efficient and easy to use app was created that had a distinct purpose and provided satisfaction to users
+The project has been completed using the core UX design thinking principles to ensure an efficient and easy to use app was created that had a distinct purpose and provided satisfaction to users.
+The project was created mobile-first and agile practices were also followed.

 ## Strategy

-Goals -
-Mobile first design
-Agile work
+The primary goals of the website admins are:
+- To create, update and delete Game posts and comments
+- To be able to see view and delete the posts and comments of others.

+The primary goals of the website users are:
+- To register for an account on the website.
+- To sign in and sign out of the website.
+- To connect with other users
+- To View a list of all available game forums
+- To enter each forum and see the all the posts created
+- To view the details of each post and see any comments made on the post

+## Structure
+### Website pages
+- The website currently has a landing page and 6 game pages but was built so that additional game pages can be created quickly.
+- All pages extend the same base html file, so they have the same look.
+- Pages are described below.

+### Database
+- The project uses a relational database (PostgreSQL)
+- Data is handled by the application with Django

 ## Target Audience